 Her loss was much greater carrying away the Bowsprit close off to the bows, Foretopmast and the whole of the cat head and anchor

 After striking several times very hard she worked further aft she next struck us near the gangway.
-She then splintered the immense strengthening pieces outside which prevented our being cut down, our Yardarms were now striking every roll which broke all the booms and boom irons which came tumbling down about our ears without hurting anyone, she then (working further aft) struck us abreast the mizzen mast several times very hard which smashed the Quarter boat broke the Ice plank and again shattered our strengthening piece outside and tore off all the iron work we then separated the covering away our spanker boom "En passant"
+She then splintered the immense strengthening pieces outside which prevented our being cut down, our Yardarms were now striking every roll which broke all the booms and boom irons which came tumbling down about our ears without hurting anyone, she then (working further aft) struck us abreast the mizzen mast several times very hard which smashed the Quarter boat broke the Ice plank and again shattered our strengthening piece outside and tore off all the iron work we then separated she carrying away our spanker boom "En passant"

 All this time we had been bodily drifting on the bergs so that when we cleared the Erebus we found an enormous iceberg close under our lee